janardhanr6991/cpp_asgn/pointers/tasks/dynamic-array/README.md

 ## Instructions
 1. Set up your C++ development environment if you haven’t already.
-2. Modify file `include/solution.h` and function in it.
+2. Modify file `solution.h` and function in it.
 3. Modify file `main.cpp`.
 4. Compile and run your program to ensure it works correctly:
 ```shell